List of GoBots characters: Animated series

+BuggyMan appears in Challenge of the GoBots, voiced by Robert Ridgely.

 Cop-Tur

-Coptur is an evil blue helicopter robot in the employment of Cykill and is featured in a children's book with Crasher and Cykill in an adventure where they first come to Earth, allying with a human with his own plans for world domination.
+Cop-Tur is a blue helicopter robot in the employment of Cykill.
+He is featured in a children's book with Crasher and Cykill in an adventure where they first come to Earth, allying with a human with his own plans for world domination.

 Crasher

-Crasher is an evil robot who has the alternate mode of a black race car, except she has also been redone as a white one and is an evil Renegade employed by Cykill and obsessed with destruction.
+Crasher is a Renegade Gobot with the alternate mode of a black race car.
+She is employed by Cykill and obsessed with destruction.
 Crasher resembles a Group C style race car from the 1980s.

 Creepy

 Creepy is a renegade loyal to Cy-Kill who turns into a scorpion-like monster.

 Animated series

 Creepy, Scorp and Vamp aided Stron-Domez the Master Renegade from escaping his imprisonment by Cy-Kill on Roguestar.

 Comics

 Creepy appeared in the story "Scooter's Mighty Magnet" as one of Cy-Kill's minions.

 Toys

 While a purple version of Creepy was sold in stores, a special green version was offered as a mail-away exclusive by sending in UPCs from four Gobots.